 Zirtual is an established brand name in this space.
 They offer all the standard administrative services you’d expect from an administrative assistant offering, and pricing starts at $398/mo for 12 hours of task work per month, and goes all the way up to $1398/mo for 50 hours.

-Belay is another popular virtual assistant service, offering help in three areas: general virtual assistance, bookkeeping help for people having trouble staying on top of their finances, and web support for people who need help maintaining their online business.
+Belay is another popular virtual assistant company, offering help in three areas: general virtual assistance, bookkeeping help for people having trouble staying on top of their finances, and web support for people who need help maintaining their online business.
 Belay’s hourly rate starts at $36/hr, but you’ll have to get in touch with them directly to get a specialized quote.

-24/7 Virtual Assistant is good for people looking for help during and after work hours—with stuff like scheduling personal trips and appointments, bookkeeping, research, and numerous other tasks.
+24/7 Virtual Assistant is good for people looking for help during and after work hours—with stuff like scheduling personal trips and appointments, bookkeeping, research, and numerous other daily tasks.
 Their entrepreneur package starts at $359/month for 20 hours of help per month, and goes all the way up to $2399/mo for 24/7 assistance.

 FreeeUp will match you with a virtual assistant specifically with ecommerce skills.
 They can handle almost any ecommerce task, including data entry, translation, digital marketing, website building, and more.
 There’s a big pricing range, from $5/hour to $75/hour.